Get rid of all your INTERIOR FUELS

 This service is FREE thanks to our sponsors.
 However, you must complete a service form upon arrival.
-If you would like to complete it in advance, click on the PDF form below to download, fill it out and bring with you.
+If you would like to complete it in advance, click on the PDF icon below to download the form, fill it out and bring with you.
 A form is required for each event date (if you make multiple trips on one date, only one form is required)

 Bring your documents and watch them be destroyed right in front of your eyes!
 No worry about your personal info being found later!

 NO Metal or Hard Plastics!
 Manila folders, envelopes, magazines, paperback books, paper clips and staples, binder clips, acco fasteners are OK!